YarnSpinnerTool/YarnSpinner-Console/CONTRIBUTING.md

 ### Branches

-All of Yarn Spinner's in-progress work happens on the `develop` branch.
-When we make a release, we merge from `develop` into `master`.
-This means that `master` is always in a releasable state.
+In-progress work happens on `main` and on feature branches depending on the size of the change.
+When a feature branch is finished it is merged into `main` and deleted.
+Releases are made directly from `main`.

 ### Code and other contributions